heig-tin-info/handbook/README.md

 ## To-Do

 - [ ] LaTeX
+  - [ ] Avoid breaking code block if contains boxchars or special chars (ascii art?)
-  - [ ] Do not use adjustbox on small tables
+  - [x] Do not use adjustbox on small tables
   - [ ] Code with title doesn't display well in LaTeX
   - [ ] Image with width should be included with the correct size
   - [ ] Implement local links to code, copy them in appencies
   - [ ] Table des opérateurs, find a way
   - [ ] Autres tables, largeur, ajuster au contenu ? tabularx ?
+  - [ ] Find a way to have "short caption" on figures (maybe use alt text)
 - [ ] Add tags anywhere (inline tags) to summary concepts
 - [ ] Build another nav with only the required sections for INFO1, INFO2.
 - [ ] Label for tables are cropped, should be placed above tables